Elbertus Leoninus

 Elbertus Leoninus was the Latinized name of Elbert de Leeuw (1519 or 1520 in Zaltbommel – 6 December 1598 in Arnhem), Dutch jurist and statesman, who helped negotiate the Pacification of Ghent.

-Biography

 Family life

 Leoninus was born into a non-aristocratic, but well-to-do family, who were able to give him a very good education.
 He had a tall stature, which later earned him the Latin nickname Longolinus.
 At first he studied humaniora under Macropedius at Utrecht, and next in Emmerich am Rhein under Matthias Bredenbach.
 He entered the University of Leuven to study at the Collegium Trilingue for further grounding in the classical languages, and then obtained a licentiate in Law at the same university in 1547.
 To improve his fluency in French he then studied for a year in Arras.
 On 7 June 1548 in Leuven he married Barbara de Haze, the daughter of a renowned Leuven law professor, Johannes Hasius.